 Oversee independence of the accountants by:

-The Audit Committee receives from the independent auditors a formal written statement delineating all relationships between the auditor and the Corporation, consistent with PCAOB Rule 3526, Communication with Audit Committees Concerning Independence.
+The Audit Committee receives from the independent auditors a formal written statement delineating all relationships between the auditor and the Corporation, consistent with the applicable rules of the PCAOB.
 The Audit Committee actively engages in a dialogue with the auditor with respect to any disclosed relationships or services that may impact the objectivity and takes, or recommends that the full Board take, appropriate action to oversee the independence of the independent auditor.

 Reviewing, and actively discussing with the Board, if necessary, and the independent auditors, on a periodic basis, any disclosed relationships or services between the independent auditors and the Corporation or any other disclosed relationships or services that may impact the objectivity and independence of the independent auditors;

 At least annually, obtaining and reviewing a report by the Corporation's independent auditors that describes (1) the accounting firm's internal quality control procedures, and (2) any material issues raised by the most recent internal quality control review, peer review or Public Company Accounting Oversight Board review or inspection of the firm or by any other inquiry or investigation by governmental or professional authorities in the past five years regarding audits carried out by the firm and any steps taken to address any such issues raised during the reviews;

 Recommending, if necessary, that the Board take certain actions to satisfy itself of the auditor’s independence;